aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2024-02-29-visionos-window-basics.md

 Of course, this window may be quite hard for our users to move or resize (or even see!), so we should also learn how to…

-## Add a glass background to a view
+## Add glass background to a view

 Again, adding a glass background is easy if you know the right incancation: `.glassBackgroundEffect()`.
-Those of you familiar with SwiftUI's `Material` backgrounds might have thought that was the answer, but no — the visionOS glass background is *special* and needs its own *special modifier*.
+Those of you familiar with SwiftUI's `Material` backgrounds might have thought that was the answer, but no, visionOS is much to fancy for that.

 Anyway, let's look at this modifier: